For security reasons, it’s strongly recommended that you do not create a WordPress site with the user name “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly intended for non-technical WordPress users, let’s go one step further and show you how to change your WordPress username inside the WordPress database.
+Although this tutorial is mostly designed for non-technical WordPress users, let’s go one step further and show you how to change a WordPress username inside the WordPress database.

 All you need is access to your server’s control panel.